ARSENIC AND THE USDA/FDA COVER-UP

 However, this organization, like most government welfare groups, is highly corrupt and influenced by Tyson and other large chicken companies, who regularly pay off the bureaucrats and do other things to make sure they get what they want.
 Thus nothing has been done about arsenic in chicken feed.

 What is helping far more, is the organic food movement, that will not tolerate arsenic pesticides in food.
 However, even here the USDA has taken over making up organic “standards” that are a sham.
-They allow the arsenic to be in the chicken to a degree, which is horrible and this government agency should be dissolved at once, as it is really just a tool of the large companies and making the situation worse.
+The US Department of Agriculture allows arsenic to be used in chicken feed, which is horrible.
+This government agency should be dissolved at once, as it is making the situation worse.

 In fact, I believe if it were not for the USDA and their cronies in Congress, arsenic would be gone today from the chicken and Americans would be far healthier.
 However, the USDA continues to allow it, just as they continue to allow many toxic chemicals and insane and unhealthful methods of raising animals, feeding them, pasteurizing milk when it is harmful, and horrendous methods of growing many food crops as well.

 This agency is a horror, and it is a horror that does not make the nightly news, but I hope its demise will come very soon, and with it agriculture will be far better in the United States.
 Do not believe anyone who tells you the USA needs the Department of Agriculture.
 They make up phony nutritional standards and they twist the facts about nutrition in so many ways that I cannot begin to explain them all in this short, introductory article.

 The Salt Lake Tribune